tnga/bowerder/MASTER.md

 Indeed, [**bower**](http://bower.io) is the package manager, but without a good loader's utility, package's dependency and module philosophy are under-exploited with usage of a simple `script` or `link` tag.
 A best example to explain what i'm talking about is the comparison with node modules usage.
-Although conditions are a little differents, here is a place to better manage component we use through bower in our project.
+Although conditions are a little differents, here is a place to better manage components we use through bower in our project.